 Fourteen years ago the International Forum of Visual Practitioners was formed via the inspiration, heart and vision of Leslie Salmon-Zhu and Susan Kelly.
 Started as an informal gathering of Bay Area graphic recorders and graphic facilitators the IFVP has grown to official association status run by a rotating volunteer board.
 IFVP hosts a website, practitioner directory, list serve and runs an annual conference (locations change each year – this year its wonderful Montreal, Quebec!).
 Check Out IFVP Here

 So, whether your interest is in using graphics and visuals like I do, to enhance personal growth work (GCGC).
 Or, group work via the skills of graphic recording or graphic facilitation (IFVP).
-Or, you are more into the computer or info design end of things (VizThink).
 You now know that there are several organizations and specialty communities to chose from in the rapidly expanding visual frontier.
 No matter which way you turn, the visual future looks bright!

 Join the Visual Tribe and Doodlers Unite!